pnp/blog/content/post/add-developer-powershell-and-developer-command-prompt-for-visual.md

 Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701)
 is great, I use it for all my command line work.
 It automatically detects new shells that are installed on your system, like the shell for Ubuntu or PowerShell Core 7.
-Unfortunately, it doesn\'t detect the Developer Command Prompt and Developer PowerShell for Visual Studio.
+Unfortunately, it doesn't detect the Developer Command Prompt and Developer PowerShell for Visual Studio.
 Luckily, you can add them yourself!